sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-16-KNN-Classifier.md

     return dot_prod / denom

-# function to get the K-Nearest Neighbors (k) in a set of arrays (training_set) to one specific array (test_sample) by
+# function to get the K-Nearest Neighbors (k) in a set of arrays
+# (training_set) to one specific array (test_sample) by
-#     1) findining the Euclidean distance between each sample in the training_set and the test_sample and putting them
+#     1) findining the Euclidean distance between each sample in
+#		 the training_set and the test_sample and putting them
-#        in a list called distances along with the index of corresponding row in the training_set
+#        in a list called distances along with the index of
+#		 corresponding row in the training_set
 #     2) sort the list based on the distances (shortest to longest)
-#     3) get the first k values from the distances list and return them in a list of tuples called neighbors
+#     3) get the first k values from the distances list and return
+#        them in a list of tuples called neighbors

-# input: an array of features of a sample who you want to find k neighbors for (test_sample)
+# input: 1) an array of features of a sample who you want to find k
+#        neighbors for (test_sample)
-#        a set of arrays of features for multiple samples who you you will calculate the distance for against the testing
+#        2) a set of arrays of features for multiple samples who you
+#		 will calculate the distance for against the testing
 #        array (training_set)
-#        a value for k that will determine the number of closest samples that are returned
+#        3) a value for k that will determine the number of closest
+#        samples that are returned

-# output: a list of tuples of length k tha contains the row indexes in training arrays that are closest to the testing
+# output: a list of tuples of length k tha contains the row indexes
+#		  in training arrays that are closest to the testing sample
-#         sample and the distance
+#		  and the distance

 def getNeighbors(training_set, test_sample, k, dist_type):
     distances = []